 Faster Is Better

-One nanosecond is to one second as one second is to 31 years.
+One microsecond is to one second as one second is to 11 days.

 Sending fewer larger packets means compounded communication latency is minimized.
 That is why storage traffic in the bare metal network is transferred as jumbo frames with MTU 9000, the largest possible packet size.